 Unit: 2d Dragoons

-Enlisted: United States Military Academy class of 1828 in Appointed from Indiana
+Commissioned: United States Military Academy class of 1828 and appointed from Indiana.

 Date of birth: 21 December 1809

 Age at death: 26 yrs